bob123456678/TrainControl/Readme.md

 **Keyboard**

 Useful for testing, individual accessories can be directly controlled via their digital address.
+The cumulative number of actuations of each accessory is shown as a tooltip.

 ![UI screenshot: layout](assets/ui_keyboard.png?raw=true)